grrimgrriefer/UnrealVoxta/README.md

 ![ListOfCharacters image](https://dev.azure.com/grrimgrriefer/b22f0465-b773-42a3-9f3e-cd0bfb60dd2f/_apis/git/repositories/c5225fce-9f91-406e-9a06-07514397eb7d/items?path=/Documentation/0.1.0/Images/ListOfCharacters.PNG&resolveLfs=true&%24format=octetStream "Loop over the list of characters and create clickable buttons for every characters.")

 ## Starting a conversation
 You can start a conversation using the ID of any character that is available.
-(IDs are broadcasted as soon as the voxtaclient connects, and they cal also be fetched afterwards via the VotaClient api)
+(IDs are broadcasted as soon as the voxtaclient connects, and they can also be fetched afterwards via the VoxtaClient api)
 In this example, a UI widget button is injected with the characterID it is mapped to, and this allows it to start the conversation when being clicked.
 ![StartConversation image](https://dev.azure.com/grrimgrriefer/b22f0465-b773-42a3-9f3e-cd0bfb60dd2f/_apis/git/repositories/c5225fce-9f91-406e-9a06-07514397eb7d/items?path=/Documentation/0.1.0/Images/StartConversation.PNG&resolveLfs=true&%24format=octetStream "Star conversation with a character.")